Pregnant and Parenting Students Accommodations

 1. Caretaking: caring for and providing for the needs of a child, including adoptive or foster.

-5. Pregnancy Discrimination: includes treating an individual affected by pregnancy or a pregnancy-related condition less favorably than similar individuals not so affected, and includes a failure to provide legally mandated leave or accommodations.
+7. Pregnancy Discrimination: includes treating an individual affected by pregnancy or a pregnancy-related condition less favorably than similar individuals not so affected and includes a failure to provide legally mandated leave or accommodations.

 Notification of Plan:

-Once a student engaged in the process with the Title IX Coordinator or designee, and a plan is developed, the Title IX Coordinator will provide a copy of the plan to the student and the student’s faculty members.
+Once a student engaged in the process with the Title IX Coordinator or designee, and a plan is developed, the Title IX Coordinator will provide a copy of the plan to the student and with faculty and staff only to the extent necessary to provide the Reasonable Modification.

-10. Excusing medically-necessary absences, irrespective of classroom attendance requirements set by a faculty member, department, or division);
+• Excusing medically-necessary absences, irrespective of classroom attendance requirements set by a faculty member, department, or division

-11. Granting leave per the University’s medical leave policy or implementing incomplete grades for classes that will be resumed at a future date; or
+• Granting leave per the University’s medical leave policy or implementing incomplete grades for classes that will be resumed at a future date

 Reasonable accommodations may not be appropriate if they fundamentally alter the programs of instruction.
 Students will need to meet the academic and or technical standards of the programs.
-Nothing in this policy requires modification to the fundamental elements of any academic program.
 Pregnant students cannot be channeled into an alternative program or school against their wishes.

 Modified Academic Responsibilities Policy for Parenting Students

-3. In timed degree, certification or credentialing programs, students who seek modifications upon the birth or placement of a child will be allowed an extension to prepare for and take preliminary and qualifying examinations, and toward normative time to degree while in candidacy, to the extent those deadlines are controlled by the University.
+b.
+In timed degree, certification or credentialing programs, students who seek modifications upon the birth or placement of a child will be allowed an extension up to three months to prepare for and take preliminary and qualifying examinations, and toward normative time to degree while in candidacy, to the extent those deadlines are controlled by the University.
 Longer extensions may be granted in extenuating circumstances.

 Leave of Absence

-1. Students taking a leave of absence under this policy will provide notice of the intent to take leave 30 calendar days prior to the initiation of leave, or as soon as practicable.
+2. Students seeking to take a leave of absence must provide notice of the intent to take leave to the Title IX Coordinator or the Deputy Title IX Coordinator at least 30 calendar days prior to the initiation of leave, or as soon as practicable.

 Retaliation, Discrimination and Harassment